lopes/cordyceps/docs/cryptography.md

 To solve this confidentiality problem, we leverage an [Elliptic Curve Integrated Encryption Scheme (ECIES)](https://medium.com/asecuritysite-when-bob-met-alice/elliptic-curve-integrated-encryption-scheme-ecies-encrypting-using-elliptic-curves-dc8d0b87eaa)-like approach.
 This algorithm works as follows:

-1. A [Curve25519](https://en.wikipedia.org/wiki/Curve25519) master public key is provided to our function, which is a static public key belonging to the intended recipient.
+1. A [Curve25519](https://en.wikipedia.org/wiki/Curve25519) main public key is provided to our function, which is a static public key belonging to the intended recipient.
 2. We generate a new, one-time ephemeral key pair for each encryption operation.
-3. Using our ephemeral private key and the recipient's master public key, we perform an [Elliptic Curve Diffie-Hellman (ECDH)](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) key exchange to derive a unique shared secret.
+3. Using our ephemeral private key and the recipient's main public key, we perform an [Elliptic Curve Diffie-Hellman (ECDH)](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) key exchange to derive a unique shared secret.
 4. This shared secret is then used as input to a Key Derivation Function (KDF).
 The KDF generates a new, unique AES-GCM key specifically for encrypting our file's symmetric AES key.

-This two-step process means that in order to decrypt the file, the recipient must possess the corresponding master private key.
+This two-step process means that in order to decrypt the file, the recipient must possess the corresponding main private key.
 With this private key and the ephemeral public key from the file's header, they can re-create the same shared secret.
 This allows them to decrypt the encapsulated AES key, which is then used to decrypt the main file content.

 The final encrypted file is a structured package.
 Its header contains all the necessary components for secure decryption: the ephemeral public key, the encrypted AES key and its authentication tag, and the nonces used for both the key encapsulation and file content encryption.
-This modular design ensures that all the information required for decryption is available in one file, while the master private key remains securely offline.
+This modular design ensures that all the information required for decryption is available in one file, while the main private key remains securely offline.

 The next sections show graphically how both encryption and decryption processes work.